Democrats and Republicans Despise the Other Party More Than They Love Their Own

 Get all our news

 Political polarization between U.S. parties has only escalated since Newt Gingrich’s partisan attacks against President Bill Clinton in the 1990s.
-But for the first time, contempt for the other political party is greater than affection for own’s own, according to a new study published in the journal Science by social psychologist and IPR associate Eli Finkel, IPR political scientists James Druckman and Mary McGrath, and others.
+But for the first time, contempt for the other political party is greater than affection for one’s own, according to a new study published in the journal Science by social psychologist and IPR associate Eli Finkel, IPR political scientists James Druckman and Mary McGrath, and others.

 The authors coin the term “political sectarianism” to describe the bitter partisanship.
 Like religious sectarianism, the political version is marked by powerful emotions about sin, public shaming, and those who abandon or renounce the political faith.